 We are looking for Leaders to join the Guide Programme Team.
 Each programme team member will put together and oversee the running of a 1/2 day of activities within the Guide programme.
 Potential 1/2 days include:

 Ideal team members will be organised, experienced in programming large events, be collaborative and supportive of a girl-led approach.

 Ranger Programme – Assistant Leader (Onsite programming)

 Assist in developing the onsite Ranger Programme (approx. two-three days worth of activities) while working closely with the Guide Programme team to dovetail on activities/programmes.
 For an idea of what this would entail please read the Team Lead Role description – Ranger Programme Team Lead RD.

 Making sure our programme is girl–led is the key role of the Girl Consultation team.
 The Girl Consultation 2IC will work alongside the Lead to ensure that GirlGuiding New Zealand’s girl-led principles and processes are an integral part of the event planning and delivery.
 For an idea of what this would entail please read the Team Lead Role description – Girl Consultation Team Lead RD.

 The Financial Support 2IC assists the Lead to work to ensure that the event operates within an agreed budget and within delegated authority.
 For an idea of what this would entail please read the Team Lead Role description – Financial Support Team Lead RD.

-The Site and Equipment roles will support the Lead to plan and implement the site layout and site services.
-Works to co–ordinate the provision of equipment in all areas except programme.
+This role will support the Lead to plan and implement the site layout and site services.
 For an idea of what these roles would entail please read the Team Lead Role description – Site and Equipment Team Lead RD